malyshev/yii-debug-toolbar/README.markdown

 debug information about the current request/response and when clicked, display more details about the panel's content.

+It is a ported to PHP famous Django Debug Toolbar.

 Currently, the following panels have been written and are working:

 - Server info